amchaney/karaoke/_pages/about.md

 permalink: /about/
 title: "About"
 ---
-ATX Karaoke provides the finest live band, and traditional karaoke to the central Texas region.
+ATX Karaoke provides entertaining live band karaoke, and traditional karaoke to the central Texas region.

 ## Celebrate post-COVID with Live Band Karaoke